 That is why it is so essential that you choose the right color tie to complement your outfit.
 As usual, there are some color shades you need to avoid and others that will look great on any occasion.
 It may sound overwhelming, but thankfully, with these few simple tips, you will find it’s not that hard to perfect this classical look.

-Pink is a bold choice, yet it can be very stylish and polished when opting for a black suit and white shirt.
-It’s the perfect touch of color that can add freshness and that trendy, more modern element to such a classical combination.
+Pink is a bold choice, yet it can be stylish and polished when opting for a black suit and white shirt.
+It’s the perfect touch of color that can add freshness and that trendy, more modern element to such a classic combination.
 This match is ideal for family gatherings or informal parties.

-Grey is a synonym of authority, it’s a color that mirrors you as an important and influential figure.
+Grey is a synonym of authority, a color that mirrors you as an important and influential figure.
 Therefore, opting for a grey tie should be reserved for specific occasions, especially work events.
 It’s an up-to-date, frequent combination nowadays.

 There are always exceptions to universal rules, but if you are not the type of guy who likes to experiment, here are a few infallible suggestions that can help you out when combining colors and schemes.

 - A suit, shirt, and tie should always blend smoothly, so a basic rule you can apply is to never wear more than three colors in the same look.

 - Your tie and pocket square colors should be complimentary but only partially matching.
 For example, you can choose a secondary color from your tie and match it with your pocket square.